mozilla-services/screenshots/docs/METRICS.md

 ### Opt-out

-The add-on reads the Telemetry opt-out preference (`toolkit.telemetry.enabled`) each time the user presses the Page Shot button.
+The add-on tracks the Telemetry opt-out preference (`toolkit.telemetry.enabled`) each time the user presses the Page Shot button.
 If this preference is false, or if there is any issue trying to fetch the preference, then no data is sent to the Page Shot server.

 ### Key Metrics